-What started as a career as a golf course superintendent has gone a different direction for Jason VanBuskirk, who co-founded the tech startup Turf Cloud.
+What started as a career as a golf course superintendent has gone in a different direction for Jason VanBuskirk, who co-founded the tech startup Turf Cloud.
 The company was acquired by GreenSight Agronomics in November 2017.
 Photo by Rick Bern

 Most of us are familiar with Thomas Edison’s definition of genius as 1 percent inspiration and 99 percent perspiration.
 Here’s another one you’ve probably heard a million times: Necessity is the mother of invention.